 What type of chocolate is bad for dogs?
 Based on the concentration of theobromine substance, below are the kinds of chocolate that could be dangerous for dogs.

+Also avoid chocolates with nuts, because dogs can not eat nuts and some nuts are specifically hazardous for dogs.
 Below is a visual representation of the amount of theobromine in each type of chocolate.

 Knowing the right amount and kind of chocolate that your dog has ingested will help you and the vet in administering the right kind of drug.
 However, make sure that you keep all your chocolate treats safely hidden to prevent any such accident.